mjcc30/Jedy-StarWarsKubernetes-Workshop/workshop/level-0-local/README.md

 Now that the database is ready, let's start the engine.

-1. Navigate to the backend folder:
+1. Navigate to the backend folder (located in the shared `app` directory):

     ```bash
-    cd back
+    cd ../app/back
     ```

 2. Create .env: